p2irc/deepplantphenomics/docs/Predefined-Model-Architectures.md

 The convolutional architecture used by the authors of YOLOv2, the object detection system implemented in DPP.
 (Redmon, J., & Farhadi, A. (2017). *YOLO9000: better, faster, stronger.* In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 7263-7271).)

+### `countception`

+The convolutional architecture used in the Count-ception paper, meant for object counting via redundant counting.
+(Paul Cohen, J., Boucher, G., Glastonbury, C. A., Lo, H. Z., & Bengio, Y. (2017). *Count-ception: Counting by fully convolutional redundant counting.* In Proceedings of the IEEE International Conference on Computer Vision (pp. 18-26).)

 ### `xsmall`

 A tiny convolutional network with three low-capacity convolutional layers, three pooling layers, and a single small fully connected layer with 64 units.
 For simple problems which require a small memory footprint.